Porto star Telles a left-back option for Chelsea if Chilwell move not feasible | Goal.com

 Porto star Telles a left-back option for Chelsea if Chilwell move not feasible

-Chelsea are weighing up their left-back options as Frank Lampard prepares to add defensive reinforecements to his squad this summer.
+Chelsea are weighing up their left-back options as Frank Lampard prepares to add defensive reinforcements to his squad this summer.

 England international Ben Chilwell has long been the Blues' first choice in the position, but signing the Leicester City star is likely to prove difficult.